Zenawi777/Zenawi777/README.md

-### Skills and Experience aqcuired from work, projects completed while studying at university, and selfstudy
+### Skills and Experience acquired from work, projects completed while studying at university, and self study

-* I’m currently working as The Lead Teacher for Physics and have previously worked in other projects.
+* I’m currently working as The Lead Teacher for Physics and have previously worked on other projects.
 I have experience in the  following area
 * Data wrangling is the process of cleaning data for the purposes of data analysis, machine learning and visualization to gain  actionable insights.
 I used python and pandas to clean messy data sets.
 Further developing skills on